Title V Permit Fee Calculator Skip to main content

 Estimate annual Title V operating permit fees and check 10/25/100 ton major source thresholds

 Estimate annual Title V air permit fees based on your facility's actual or potential emissions.
-Enter emissions by pollutant to check major source thresholds (100 tpy criteria, 10 tpy single HAP, 25 tpy combined HAP), calculate the federal minimum fee per ton, and estimate your state-specific annual permit fee.
-Includes fee rates (verify current rates with your state agency) for all 50 states, fee cap lookups, and a threshold proximity warning system that flags pollutants within 80% of triggering major source status.
+Enter emissions by pollutant to check the base major source thresholds (100 tpy criteria, 10 tpy single HAP, 25 tpy combined HAP) and estimate an annual fee from a user-entered $/ton rate and optional fee cap.
+You supply your state or local program rate (the EPA presumptive minimum is a CPI-adjusted $/ton; schedules vary widely), and a threshold proximity warning flags pollutants within 80% of a base threshold.
+Nonattainment-area thresholds and the presumptive program's 4,000 tpy per-pollutant billable cap are not modeled; the in-app source boundary spells out both.

 Input actual or potential emissions in tons per year for each criteria pollutant (NOx, SOx, PM, CO, VOC) and any hazardous air pollutants (HAPs).
 Use results from the fuel combustion or VOC calculators if available.

-Choose your state to load the applicable fee rate and fee structure.
-Some states charge per ton of actual emissions, others use potential emissions, and some have flat fees plus per-ton charges.
+Enter your state or local program $/ton rate and any annual fee cap.
+Some programs charge per ton of actual emissions, others use potential emissions, and some have flat fees plus per-ton charges - the entered rate and cap drive the estimate.

 The calculator automatically flags any pollutant that exceeds or approaches the 100 tpy criteria pollutant threshold, 10 tpy single HAP threshold, or 25 tpy combined HAP threshold.

-See estimated annual Title V fee, per-pollutant fee breakdown, threshold proximity warnings, and comparison to the EPA minimum fee rate.
-Note that some states exempt certain pollutants or cap maximum fees.
+See the estimated annual fee at your entered rate, per-pollutant fee breakdown, threshold proximity warnings, and a multi-year escalation projection.
+Note that some states exempt certain pollutants or cap maximum fees, and the presumptive program need not bill emissions above 4,000 tpy per pollutant.

 Built For

-- Plant engineers calculating the fee savings from emission reduction projects
+• Plant engineers screening possible fee impacts from emission reduction projects

 Assumptions